Zeroing Neural Networks : an Introduction to Predictive Computations for Time-varying Matrix Problems via ZNN: Models and Applications of Discretized ZNN Matrix Methods

-{\bf Remark 2 : } (a) This example reminds us that the numerics for time-varying matrix problems may differ greatly from our static matrix numerical approaches for matrices with constant entries.
-Time-varying matrix problems are governed by different concepts and follow different best practices.\\ For static matrices $A_{n,n}$ we are always conscious of and we remind our students never to compute the inverse $A^{-1}$ in order to solve a linear equation $Ax = b$ because this is a very expensive proposition and is rightly shunned.\\ But for time-varying matrix flows $A(t)_{n,n}$ it seems impossible to solve time-varying linear systems $A(t)x(t) = b(t)$ predictively without explicit matrix inversions as has been explained in part (I) above.
-For time-varying linear equations, ZNN methods allow us to compute time-varying matrix inverses and solve time-varying linear equations in real time, accurately and predictively.
-What is shunned for static matrix problems may work well for the time-varying matrix variant and vice versa.\\ (b) For each of the example problems in this section an annotated rudimentary ZNN based Matlab code is stored in \cite{FUZNNSurvey}.
-For high truncation error order look-ahead convergent finite difference formulas such as {\tt 4\_5} these codes achieve 12 to 16 correct leading digits predictively for each entry of the desired solution matrix or vector and they do so uniformly for all parameter values of $t$ after the initial exponential error reduction has achieved this accuracy.\\[2mm] {\bf (III) \ Pseudoinverses of Time-varying Non-square Matrices with Full Rank and without :}\\[1mm] Here we first look at rectangular matrix flows $A(t)_{m,n} \in \CC_{m,n}$ with $m \neq n$ that have uniform full rank($A(t)) =$ min$(m,n)$ for all $t_o \leq t \leq t_f \subset \RR$.\\ Every matrix $A_{m,n}$ with $ m = n$ or $m \neq n$ has two kinds of nullspaces or kernels
+The image above shows how ubiquitous matrices and matrix computations have been across the eons, cultures and languages of humankind on our globe.
+It took years to learn and translate cuneiform symbols and to realize that 'Gaussian elimination' was already well understood and used then.
+And it is still central for matrix computations today. \\[1.5mm] {\bf Remark 2 : } (a) Example {\bf (II)} reminds us that the numerics for time--varying matrix problems may differ greatly from our static matrix numerical approaches for matrices with constant entries.
+Time--varying matrix problems are governed by different concepts and follow different best practices.\\ For static matrices $A_{n,n}$ we are always conscious of and we remind our students never to compute the inverse $A^{-1}$ in order to solve a linear equation $Ax = b$ because this is an expensive proposition and rightly shunned.\\ But for time--varying matrix flows $A(t)_{n,n}$ it seems impossible to solve time--varying linear systems $A(t)x(t) = b(t)$ predictively without explicit matrix inversions as was explained in part (I) above.
+For time--varying linear equations, ZNN methods allow us to compute time--varying matrix inverses and solve time--varying linear equations in real time, accurately and predictively.
+What is shunned for static matrix problems may work well for the time--varying matrix variant and vice versa.\\[1mm] (b) For each of the example problems in this section our annotated rudimentary ZNN based Matlab codes are stored in \cite{FUZNNSurvey}.
+For high truncation error order look-ahead convergent finite difference formulas such as {\tt 4\_5} these codes achieve 12 to 16 correct leading digits predictively for each entry of the desired solution matrix or vector and they do so uniformly for all parameter values of $t$ after the initial exponential error reduction has achieved this accuracy.\\[1mm] (c) {\bf General warning} : Our published codes in \cite{FUZNNSurvey} may not apply to all uses and may give incorrect results for some inputs and in some applications.
+These codes are built here explicitly only for educational purposes.
+Their complication level advances in numerical complexity as we go on and our explicit codes try to help and show users how to solve time--varying applied and theoretical matrix problems with discretized ZNN methods.
+We strongly advise users to search the theoretical literature on their specific problem and to test their own applied ZNN codes rigorously and extensively before applying them in the field.
+This scrutiny will ensure that theory or code exceptions do not cause unintended consequences or accidents in the field.\\[3mm] {\bf (III) \ Pseudo--inverses of Time--varying Non--square Matrices with Full Rank and without :}\\[1mm] Here we first look at rectangular matrix flows $A(t)_{m,n} \in \CC_{m,n}$ with $m \neq n$ that have uniform full rank($A(t)) =$ min$(m,n)$ for all $t_o \leq t \leq t_f \subset \RR$.\\ Every matrix $A_{m,n}$ with $ m = n$ or $m \neq n$ has two kinds of nullspaces or kernels